john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 Document in either string or bytes format.

 ### `document.data`
+Available for html, text and some pdf files.
 Document content parsed into dictionary form.

 ### `document.text`
-Available for html or text files.
+Available for html, text and some pdf files.
 Returns the document's text.

+### `document.markdown`
+Available for html, text and some pdf files.
+Returns the document in markdown format.

 ### `document.tables`
 Tabular data extracted from XML documents.